bengland2/une-stats/MAT150/common_R_stats_functions.md

 mean(mytrim)
 [1] 7
 ```
 as you can see, by removing the extreme values, we get a very different result for the mean.
+In the statement that assigns `mytrim`, pay attention to the parentheses - the statement does not work without them!

 # functions for analyzing bi-variate data